ajax10g/FutureFieldMeasurements/README.md

 auto ppp0
 iface ppp0 inet wvdial
 ```
-- Make a cron job that pings for example Googles DNS (8.8.8.8) regularly,
+- Create a cron job that pings for example Googles DNS (8.8.8.8) regularly,
 and if that does not work, restart the modem.
-(TODO)
+This crontab, code and scripts can
+be found in the "modem" directory.